-The sales ratio study is a critical assessment tool to ensure that properties are uniformly assessed based on market value.
+The sales ratio study is an important assessment tool to ensure that properties are uniformly assessed based on market value.
 This analysis utilizes statistical methods to measure the relationship between a property's assessed value and its sale price by grouping individual sales according to property type and geographic area.
 This data can be used to review current assessment levels, identify inequities that need to be addressed, and assist in revaluation model development.
-The low number of acceptable sales included in the analysis limits the reliability of the ratio study in this case, and it has been provided primarily for informational purposes.
+The low number of acceptable sales included in the analysis limits the reliability of the ratio study in this case and it has been provided primarily for informational purposes.

-Recommended IAAO Standards on Ratio Studies
+IAAO Recommended Standards on Ratio Studies

-Appraisal Level 0.90 to 1.10
+Appraisal Level .90 to 1.10

-Coefficient of Dispersion Under 15.0
+Coefficient of Dispersion (COD) 5.0 to 20.0

-Price Related Differential 0.98 to 1.03
+Price Related Differential (PRD) .98 to 1.03

-The two significant aspects of appraisal accuracy, appraisal level, and appraisal uniformity, are measured and evaluated using the ratio study.
-Appraisal level measures the ratio of assessed value to the sales price, while appraisal uniformity refers to the degree to which properties are appraised at equal percentages of market value.
-The International Association of Assessing Officers (IAAO) has developed performance standards to evaluate the appraisal and uniformity levels.
+The two major aspects of appraisal accuracy; appraisal level and appraisal uniformity are measured and evaluated using the ratio study.
+Appraisal level is a measure of the ratio of assessed value to sales price, while appraisal uniformity refers to the degree to which properties are appraised at equal percentages of market value.
+The International Association of Assessing Officers (IAAO) has developed performance standards to evaluate both the appraisal level and uniformity.

 Appraisal (Assessment) Level: Estimates of appraisal level are based on measures of central tendency.
 The weighted mean ratio is the value-weighted average of the arithmetic mean and median ratios in which the weights are proportional to the sales prices.
 The weighted mean is the sum of the assessed values divided by the sum of the sales prices.
 The weighted mean gives equal weight to each dollar of value in the sample, whereas the median and mean give equal weight to each parcel.
-The weighted mean is an important statistic in its own right and is also used in computing the price-related differential (PRD), a measure of uniformity between high-and low-value properties.
+The weighted mean is an important statistic and used in computing the price related differential (PRD), a measure of uniformity between high- and low- value properties.

 The IAAO performance standards state that the weighted mean ratio should be between 0.90 and 1.10.
-The preliminary ratio study for Area 510 showed a weighted mean ratio of 0.739 below the range of the IAAO guidelines, indicating that the 2020 assessment level, as measured using recent sales, is not acceptable.
+The preliminary ratio study for Area 510 showed a weighted mean ratio of 0.846 which is below the range of the IAAO guidelines, indicating that the 2021 assessment level, as measured using recent sales, is not in the acceptable range.